refact0r/personal/src/content/blog/gfs/+gfs.md

 ## record appends

 In a traditional write operation, the client specifies the offset, or position, in the file to write to.
 Concurrent writes to the same chunk can cause a corrupt mixture from multiple clients.
 Instead, GFS uses "record appends", where the client only provides the data, not the offset.
 GFS repeatedly attempts to append the data to the last chunk until it succeeds, guaranteeing that the data is written at least once atomically.
-This eliminates the need for complex locks and coordination between clients when writing to the same file.
+This eliminates the need for complex locks and coordination between clients writing to the same file.

 ## snapshots